michalis0/Cloud-and-Advanced-Analytics/project/readme.md

 1. Weather monitoring systems, detecting anomalies and pushing alerts.
 2. A cashier application that scans barcodes of products and does recommendations.
 3. A home video surveillance system.
-4. A energy monitoring application for your house, RV, boat etc.
+4. A remote energy monitoring application for your house, RV, boat etc.
 5. (your idea here).

 There needs to be an interface whether in the browser or in Google Cloud/Run, so that someone can test your application.